Blake-Loveland/landgrid-support/_articles/reporting-android-app-errors.md

 In order to track down the bug you experienced in our error logs, we need to know a few key bits of info:

 1) The exact Date + Time the error last occurred.
+(We use this to be able to inspect our logs and track down more info about your issue)

 <small>Example: 7/22 4:52pm</small>